Brandon Inge: Detroit Tigers

 In 2006, Inge showed power during the first half, with his 17 home runs tying for the team lead.
 His slugging percentage was .463 and he placed third on the Tigers with 47 RBIs.
 After the All-Star Break, he raised his season average from .221 to .253 and finished with a career-high 27 home runs.
 On October 27, 2006, Inge struck out versus St. Louis Cardinals pitcher Adam Wainwright for the final out of the 2006 World Series.

 Inge became expendable at third base after the Tigers acquired Miguel Cabrera in a blockbuster trade with the Florida Marlins.
 Inge asked management to trade him to a team where he would have a chance to be an everyday player.
 However, a deal was never made, and the team stated that he would be used as a utility player for the 2008 season.
 Inge reported to spring training early with the pitchers and catchers.
 He was named the opening day center fielder after Curtis Granderson was placed on the disabled list.

 With the absence of backup catcher Vance Wilson, Inge filled this role for the 13-time Gold Glove winner Iván Rodríguez.
 Inge took over the catching position full-time after Rodríguez was traded to the New York Yankees on July 30, 2008.

 On September 27, Tigers manager Jim Leyland announced that he would move Inge back to third base for the 2009 season.

 Inge opened the 2009 season as the starting third baseman for the Tigers.
 He started the season by successfully reaching base 24 games in a row, the longest such streak for the Tigers since 1976.
 Through the first half of the 2009 season, Inge led the team in home runs with 21 and was named to the All-Star team.

 Having received a record 11.8 million votes in the Final Vote, Inge was selected to his first All Star Game, joining teammates Curtis Granderson, Justin Verlander, and Edwin Jackson on the American League squad.
 Inge participated in the Home Run Derby and became the eighth player in the history of the Derby to not hit a single home run.
+He set career highs in games (161) and RBI (84) over the 2009 season, while matching his career high of 27 home runs.

 Inge underwent surgery on both of his knees on November 3, 2009.
 He attended a strengthening and rehabilitation program during the winter.
 He made a full recovery in time to play midway through spring training, and started at third base on Opening Day of the 2010 season in Kansas City.